Manishearth/manishearth.github.io/source/_posts/2017-03-05-understanding-git-filter-branch.markdown

 ```

 Now, I had the whole history of the nomicon in the root dir.
 Except for the commits made by Alexis
-before his frankenmerge, because these got removed in the first subdirectory filter (the commits
+before her frankenmerge, because these got removed in the first subdirectory filter (the commits
 were operating outside of `src/doc`, even though their contents eventually got moved there).

 But, at this stage, I already had a branch with the nomicon at the root.
 Alexis' original commits